stephanoparaskeva/wdi-project-1/README.md

           loseConditionKeyCall()
         }
 ```
-5. PacMan and the ghosts movement are based on iterating through the 2D array axes and display this visually by painting the previous position black (meaning that the character is no longer there) and painting the next position the color of the character.
+5. PacMan and the ghosts' movement are based on iterating through the 2D array axes and display this visually by painting the previous position black (meaning that the character is no longer there) and painting the next position the color of that character, additionally, PacMan also has an integer where the 2D array is also changed to record the position of PacMan for later tracking.
 To prevent PacMan and the ghosts from walking through walls I used a function that exists on each object (PacMan or ghost) on the class of Ghost or of Pacman.
 ```javascript
 moveDirection(x, y) {
       if (axis[this.positionY + y][this.positionX + x] === 1) {